RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 To disable OSS Cluster API with rladmin, run: `rladmin tune db <database name or ID> oss_cluster disable`

-## Managing OSS Cluster API Support for Active-Active databases from the command line
+## Managing OSS Cluster API support for Active-Active databases from the command line

 To configure an RS Active-Active database (formerly known as CRDB) to use the OSS Cluster API from the command line: